Churchyard - Proposed Works

 We have also proposed a number of other beneficial improvements to the graveyard, such as improving the drainage by the North Porch, and reusing materials already present for other purposes, such (re) building the boundary walls, to secure steep/crumbling banks and to make the ground generally level enough to be mown rather than hand-strimmed.

-11. Easing sundry tilted gravestones back to vertical, where required, and securing them.
+2. Easing sundry tilted gravestones back to vertical, where required,

 The idea is that works would be carried out a minimal cost but to a high standard, ideally calling upon the talents of the community.
 Most of the works require labour and tools, rather than materials.
 It is envisaged that many of the materials that will be needed are already on site, either currently discarded, or made available by predecessor works.